masterrr/blog/_posts/2017-12-27-imaguru-meetup-london-sports-tech.markdown

 I'll be conducting a meetup with a Minsk running school 'LetsRun' on London sports scene, how I approach sports and combine it with working at FB after I moved there from MSQRD here in Belarus.

-Come by to say hi and let's learn, discuss and imagine things and finally improve our sport and work ethics!
+Come by to say hi and let's learn, discuss and imagine things, finally improving our both sport and work ethics!

 ## Toot!!1